 Yes, we welcome realtors and their clients into our showhomes.
-We do however require that the rules and regulations set out by the Calgary Real Estate Board are followed.
+We do however require that the rules and regulations set out by the Calgary Real Estate Board and BILD Calgary Region are followed.
 This states that in order for your realtor to participate in the transaction then they must be present on your first visit to the showhome and must register you as their client.
 As a member of CREB, your realtor will be aware of these regulations.

 No, McKee Homes charges you the same for your home regardless of if you have a realtor or not.